Our Definition of Evaluation

 Evaluation is a process to bring information to bear on decisions about programs . . . where decisions can be process-oriented (how the program was implemented) or results oriented (did the program affect participant reactions or produce client change).

-Organizational Development adopted this simple and practical definition of evaluation for Extension work from Dr. Michael Lambur, eXtension Evaluation and Research Leader, in his Communities of Practice Evaluation Guide.
+Organizational Development adopted this simple and practical definition of evaluation for Extension work from Dr. Michael Lambur, former eXtension Evaluation and Research Leader, in his Communities of Practice Evaluation Guide.
 This definition covers all types of evaluation efforts associated with Extension programs from needs assessments to long-term impact studies.

 Our Vision for Evaluation

 For Texas A&M AgriLife Extension Service – at all levels – to understand, value, and practically implement excellence in evaluation for accountability, planning, program improvement, and interpretation purposes.

 Our model of evaluation can be viewed on two levels.
 On one level, evaluation is integrated into our agency’s larger program development model.
 On another level, the types and timing of client changes associated with Extension work fit well under Kirkpatrick’s Evaluation Model.

 Kirkpatrick’s four levels of evaluation (and our agency equivalent in parentheses) are:

 - Level 4 – Results (long-term programmatic impact)